godfreylehokoG/Retail_and_WebTraffic_Analysis/README.md

 ## AI Utilization

-This project leverages AI tools to enhance productivity and code quality:
+This project leverages AI tools to enhance code quality:

 - **Python Task**:
   GitHub Copilot was used to generate suggestions and improvements in the website traffic and donations analysis code.
 Its recommendations were carefully reviewed, tested, and refined to meet production standards.